szapp/FeatShare/doc/anchors.rst

     matchBracket
         :ref:`Regex <regex>` does not support nested structures like matching brackets.
-        Nevertheless, it is possible to find the position of a matching bracket/paranthesis with this property.
+        Nevertheless, FeatShare is able to find the position of a matching bracket/parenthesis with this property.
-        This property takes an associated list of variable names and :ref:`subpatterns <subpatterns>`.
+        This property takes an associated list of variable-:ref:`subpatterns <subpatterns>` pairs.
-        Each variable name stores the matched character for futher use and the subpattern from the :std:term:`regex` (e.g. ``$1``).
+        Each variable stores the matched character for further use and the subpattern from the :std:term:`regex` (e.g.
+        ``$1``).

         .. note::
             **Note**: The subpattern must entail only **one** character, which is either one of these: ``{``, ``(`` or